Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## 3.10 Additional Information

+We submitted a grant proposal to Ocean in Round 15.
+OCEAN was, along with all cryptocurrencies, reeling from Russia's invasion of Ukraine.
+There were a few more than usual New Entrant proposals, and they were all quite interesting.
+The currency limited the number of funded grants to 3.5 and the stiff competition prevented us from securing a grant.

-We submitted a grant to Gitcoin at the same time as we submitted for Ocean Round 15.
-Due to our new entry to Web3 and limited social media history, we were indistinguishable from a Sybil and were denied participation.
+We submitted a grant proposal to Gitcoin at the same time as we submitted for Ocean Round 15.
+We are new to Web3 and have limited social media histories (for my part, I am a privacy advocate and have intentionally eschewed it).
+Due to this, we were difficult to distinguish from a Sybil and were denied participation.
 We have been building up our image to make it more clear that we are actual humans who are actively working on the project.
 We will submit to Gitcoin again for their next round.